 - a) builds and maintains relationships with corporate partners, mapping and monitoring corporate needs.
 In this context, it regularly recommends the School's services to potential and existing partners, collects feedback from them and feeds it back to other organizational units of the School through the appropriate channels; - b) establishes and maintains strategic partnerships with partners deemed worthy.
-The strategic partner programme will be detailed, communicated to partners, actively involved in events and feedback collected; - c) develops and operates the IBS Talent Network platform in cooperation with the IT Department.
-It develops and monitors the implementation of the structure, data structure and presentation of the website.
-It informs both students and corporate partners about the platform; - d) oversees the implementation of the School's UpSkill skills development programme; - e) operates the School's career services, providing one-to-one counselling and group courses, as well as an online Job Fair service, and support for internships;

-f) expands the network of companies through alumni relations and promotes meaningful involvement of companies in the work of the School.
+The strategic partner programme will be detailed, communicated to partners, actively involved in events and feedback collected; - c) develops and operates the IBS Talent.Net platform in cooperation with the IT Department.
+It develops and monitors the implementation of the structure, data structure and interface of the website.
+It keeps both students and corporate partners informed about the platform; - d) operates the School's career services, providing one-to-one counselling and group courses, as well as an online Job Fair service, and support for internships; - e) builds and maintains relationships with the alumni of the School, and identifies and monitors the needs of the alumni community.
+In doing so, it regularly recommends the School's services to alumni, collects feedback from them and feeds it back to other Centres through the appropriate channels; - f) manages the alumni databases, organises events and meetings, and strengthens the relationship between alumni and the School through the development and implementation of communication strategies, including newsletters, social media and personal contacts, to enhance IBS' brand and reputation; - g) organises and conducts alumni fundraising campaigns in the support of scholarships, research funding, institutional developments, and other strategic initiatives; - h) expands the network of companies through alumni relations and promotes meaningful involvement of companies in the work of the School; - i) analyses the corporate and alumni relations activities of UK, EU and Hungarian higher education institutions with a view to identifying and adapting best practice.